Hippocampome-Org/php/README.md

 `git add .`
 - Commit the changes to your local master branch
 `git commit -m "COMMIT MESSAGE HERE"`
+- Fetch down any updates that might have occurred while you were working `git fetch`
+- Rebase to apply your changes to the newest version that was just pulled down `git rebase origin/master`
+- An alternative to rebase is to use merge here
+`git merge origin/master`
 - Push the changes up to the github version of the dev branch
 `git push`

 In order for `git push` to work here, you must be added as a collaborator on the Hippocampome Github account.
 That's because you'll be actually writing to the account's php repo.

+*NOTE: `git push` will fail if someone else has pushed to the remote since you branched off of it and you have not yet incorporated their changes.
+This will prevent you from overwriting changes other people made.
+In order to incorporate any changes made by others while you were working, you perform a `git fetch` followed by a `git rebase` or `git merge`.
+The `fetch` retrieves their work, and the `rebase` or `merge` incorporates it into your own.  `rebase` and `merge` do similar things, but rebase does it in a way that keeps the history cleaner.
+You should never use rebase for changes that you've already pushed-- use merge instead.
+Just use rebase when you want to apply private changes you've been working on to the most recent version of the central repo.
+More on rebase/merge differences [here](http://git-scm.com/book/en/Git-Branching-Rebasing)*

 ## Git and Github